George Sternberg Album #2 - Early Canadian Views

 Description

-A black and white photograph of an exposed skeleton in a large, textured rock.
+This black and white photograph features an exposed skeleton in a large, textured rock.
 Near the center of the photograph, the rock cuts off to an area that has been excavated.
-Just above the area that drops off, a large fossil is visible through the rock.
+A large fossil is visible above the area that drops off through the rock.
 Sternberg describes the fossil as a Carnivore.
-Beneath the fossil there is a small pile of loose bones toward the right side.
-From Charles H. Sternberg's book "Hunting Dinosaurs on Red Deer River, Alberta, Canada", pg.
-51, Mr. Sternberg notes that this exposed skeleton was found by his son, Charles (Charlie) M. Sternberg near Steveville along the Red Deer River.
+Beneath the fossil is a small pile of loose bones toward the right side.
+In Charles H. Sternberg's book "Hunting Dinosaurs on Red Deer River, Alberta, Canada, p51.
+Figure 11.", Mr. Sternberg notes that this exposed skeleton was found by his son, Charles (Charlie) M. Sternberg, near Steveville along the Red Deer River.
+Handwriting is below the photograph.

 Physical Description